LagosPortugalGuide.com

 The popular surfing beach of Praia da Mareta

-The main tourist attraction of Sagres is the Fortaleza de Sagres (Sagres Fort).
-This fort is a unique defensive structure as there is only a single wall, with the other three sides protected by the sheer cliffs.
+The main tourist attraction is the Fortaleza de Sagres (Sagres Fort).
+This fort is a unique defensive structure featuring only a single wall, with the other three sides protected by sheer cliffs.

-The fort is vast but comparatively sparse, with a small chapel, a wind compass and spectacular views over the massive cliffs.
+The fort is vast but comparatively sparse, containing a small chapel, a wind compassflavour,flavour and spectacular views over the massive cliffs.

 Practicalities of visiting Sagres from Lagos

-Sagres and Cabo de São Vicente is not a destination for all, certain visitors may consider the region barren and devoid of sights, while other tourists will be captivated by the stunning and dramatic scenery.
+Sagres and Cabo de São Vicente are not destinations for everyone; some visitors may consider the region barren and devoid of sights, while others will be awed by the stunning, dramatic scenery.

 Sagres fishing harbour